Boosted and semi-boosted all-hadronic $t\bar{t}$ reconstruction performance on kinematic variables for selected BSM models using a 2D extesion of the BumpHunter algorithm: Results

-We present the 1D and 2D significances of signal over the expected background in corresponding histograms.
-The resulting histograms of the 1D and 2D \BumpHunter{} (BH) scores $\log t$ as well as the 2D histograms themselves for selected variables are shown in~Figures~\ref{fig_bestVars_y0}--\ref{fig_bestVars_xdxd}, also with indicated 1D and 2D best BH areas.
-These are obtained by repeating the \BumpHunter{} procedure over the 100 statistically pseudo-independent replicas of the 1D and 2D spectra.
-The best discriminating variables in terms of the \BumpHunter{} score for the three benchmark models are shown in~Tables~\ref{tab:bestBHscores_y0}--\ref{tab:bestBHscores_xdxd}.
-It is observed that a single 1D variable never scores better than 2D variables.
+Histograms of the 1D and 2D \BumpHunter{} (BH) scores $\log t$ as well as the 2D histograms themselves for selected variables are shown in~Figures~\ref{fig_bestVars_y0}--\ref{fig_bestVars_xdxd}, with the 1D and 2D best BH areas also indicated.
+The results are obtained by repeating the \BumpHunter{} procedure over the 100 statistically pseudo-independent replicas of the 1D and 2D spectra using the stacked backgrounds (including the $\ttbar{}$ samples) and the different signal models in the pseudo-data.